Cyprus–United States relations: US Bi-communal Support

 Since the 1970s, the US has channeled millions in assistance to both communities and sponsors programs to increase cooperation between the two communities.
 Following the Annan Plan, the U.S. devoted an additional funding to assist the economic development of the Turkish Cypriots, in order to reduce future settlement costs.
 In 2000, the US Embassy established a Bicommunal Support Program that is focused on professional development, education and leadership.
 The UNDP's Action for Cooperation and Trust program is also working with Cypriot organizations to help build relationships island-wide.
 The focus is on multicultural education and youth empowerment, promoting civil engagement, support to environmental protection and the preservation and promotion of Cyprus's cultural heritage.
 The Cyprus Partnership for Economic Growth (CyPEG) was also designed to promote business interaction and trade between the communities.
 Thousands of Cypriots have made friends with members of the “other” community as a result of these programs.

 US scholarships to Cypriots

 Due to the massive flow of Cypriot under-graduate and post graduate students Cyprus-America Scholarship Program (CASP) offers scholarships for Cypriot students wanting to pursue a bachelor's degree in the United States.
 The CASP competition is open for bachelor's degrees in all fields except Medicine and Dentistry.
 A Bachelor's Degree in the United States usually takes four years.
 The scholarship is for a maximum amount of $25,000 each year, for a maximum total of $100,000.

 Embassies

 The Embassy of the United States is located in Nicosia, Cyprus.
 The Embassy of Cyprus is located in Washington, D.C.

+In August 2023, during his recent visit to Cyprus, Robert Paschall, Principal Deputy Assistant Secretary for International Affairs at the US Department of Homeland Security, highlighted that Cyprus was on the path to joining the Visa Waiver Program, pending certain requirements.
+Paschall emphasized the significance of bilateral information exchange and streamlined travel rules.
+Presently, citizens of Cyprus must meet US visa prerequisites for business and tourism purposes.